the-turing-way/the-turing-way/book/content/research_compendia/research_compendia.md

 ## How this will help you/ why this is useful

-This should be the final product of your research project.
+An executable research compendium should be the final product of your research project.
+Publishing a research compendium (rather than just publishing a paper) allows others to redo your computations.
+This not only installs trust in your research but can give you more visibility.
+Others may use your research in unexpected ways.
+Some of those are listed below ([Using a research compendium](#Using_a_research_compendium)).

 ## Chapter content

 Executable research compendia aim to make the computational part of a scientific publication reproducible by providing all the building blocks available and give a description of how the user can execute the containing code.

+### Structure of a research compendium
 Imagine a research project with the following folder structure:

 ```text